Lockup (Agents of S.H.I.E.L.D.): Critical response

 Writing for The A.V.
-Club, Alex McCown-Levy graded the episode a 'B+', calling it "a fast-moving and fun adventure, the kind of race-against-time scenario that remains the series’ strong suit [which] played to the show’s strengths on numerous levels".
+Club, Alex McCown-Levy graded the episode a "B+", calling it "a fast-moving and fun adventure, the kind of race-against-time scenario that remains the series' strong suit [which] played to the show's strengths on numerous levels".
 He highlighted Johnson's fight against the prisoners, and Woods' direction of that scene, as well as the heart-to-heart between Johnson and May.
 McCown-Levy also felt "the show is having the most narratively efficient season yet, effectively balancing mission-of-the-week adventures with the longer plots", but was critical of Lucy and the low stokes of the villains.
 Terri Schwartz at IGN scored the episode an eight out of ten, indicating a "great" episode, and said the highlight was the action and choreography.
-Schwartz also noted character-focused moments such as the Johnson and May heart-to-heart and the revelations about Mace, while highliy criticizing the ghost effects, saying, "Maybe it's Lucy's makeup or maybe it's the downside of having a TV show budget, but the look of these affected beings takes me out of the episode whenever they appear.
+Schwartz also noted character-focused moments such as the Johnson and May heart-to-heart and the revelations about Mace, while highly criticizing the ghost effects, saying, "Maybe it's Lucy's makeup or maybe it's the downside of having a TV show budget, but the look of these affected beings takes me out of the episode whenever they appear.
 Because of that ...
 "Lockup" didn't pop as much as last week's "Let Me Stand Next to Your Fire".